TransferEasyCab75/transfereasycab/_posts/2025-07-22-cdg-disneyland-private-transfer-2025.md

 1. Go to [https://www.transfereasycab.com](https://www.transfereasycab.com)
 2. Select **CDG to Disneyland Paris transfer**
-3. Enter flight details and the number of passengers
+3. Enter your flight details and passenger count
 4. Choose your hotel or drop-off location
 5. Confirm your booking and receive your email confirmation

 ---